matiasfha/draft-articles/knowing-the-intl-object.md

     maximumSignificantDigits?: number;
 }
 ```
-Using this big list of options you can format a number to probably every possible use case.
+Using this extensive list of options, you can format a number to probably every possible use case.

-Check this quick example
+Check this quick example.

 ```js
 function currencyFormatter({ currency, value}) {